 Jon Arsen Chilingerian, PhD, Professor and Director at Brandeis University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in health care management and higher education.

-Alongside his professional endeavors, Dr. Chilingerian has been serving as a program director for the Maine Physician Executive Leadership Program since 2012 and program director of The American College of Surgeons since 2005.
-Prior to his current appointments, he acted as program director of the Massachusetts Medical Society, a member of the Scientific Committee of the 11th International Conference on DEA in Turkey, a member of the Steering Committee of the 21st Century Health Care Curriculum at Harvard University, and a visiting scholar in residence at Aston University School of Business in Birmingham, United Kingdom.
-He has further served as a program director for several other universities and programs across the United States.
+Alongside his professional endeavors, Dr. Chilingerian has been serving as a principle investigator for the Maine Physician Executive Leadership Program since 2012 and principle investigator of The American College of Surgeons since 2005.
+Prior to his current appointments, he acted as principle investigator of the Massachusetts Medical Society, a member of the Scientific Committee of the 11th International Conference on DEA in Turkey, a member of the Steering Committee of the 21st Century Health Care Curriculum at Harvard University, and a visiting scholar in residence at Aston University School of Business in Birmingham, United Kingdom.
+He has further served as a principle investigator for several other universities and programs across the United States.

 In preparation for his lauded career, Dr. Chilingerian sought formal education, obtaining a Bachelor of Arts in political science from Northeastern University in 1973, followed by a Master of Public Administration from the same university in 1975.
 He concluded his education in 1987, earning a Doctor of Philosophy in management from the Massachusetts Institute of Technology.

 As a respected voice in the health care community, Dr. Chilingerian has served as a member of editorial boards for a number of journals, including the Data Envelopment Analysis Journal and Advances in Health Care Management since 2011.
 The coauthor of “International Health Care Management” in 2005 and “The Lessons and the Legacy of the Pew Health Policy Program” in 2007, he has also published chapters to books and articles to professional journals, and he has presented at conferences been invited as a speaker in his field.